 You can count me to help with move forward after getting your Facebook ads account suspended and even after having your business manager blocked!
 Both of these have happened to me multiple times and I am still able to continue advertising on Facebook today!
 You will find these 5 suggestions helpful to move forward!

 - You can use the Facebook ads account disabled or suspended appeal form link! http://www.facebook.com/help/contact/531795380173090

-- Watch the videos below here to see how I got my own Facebook ads account disabled and still am able to advertise on Facebook by making another account in the business manager and not advertising anything related to my account being disabled!
+- You can watch the videos below that show how I got my own Facebook ads account disabled and still am able to advertise on Facebook by making another account in the business manager and not advertising anything related to my account being disabled!

-- Learn more about how to fix a disabled facebook account (sponsored via https://jerry.tips/webads)
+- You can learn more about how to fix a disabled facebook account (sponsored via https://jerrybanfield.com/shop/link/

 I got my own Facebook advertising account disabled after $140,000+ in ad spend and was able to create a new one as shown in this video which also provides suggestions for what to do next!